sgfarm/ads_site/src/22-05-24/transcription.md

 Yet no one remembered that poor man.
 But I say that wisdom is better than might.
 Though the poor man's wisdom is despised and his words are not heard, the words of the wise, heard and quiet, are better than the shouting of a ruler among fools.
 Wisdom is better than weapons of war, but one sinner destroys much good.

 I just read this a couple years ago, and I was like, this is discipleship.
 It's the words of the wise heard in quiet.
-I think we've talked a little bit about the Moravians.
-We've mentioned the Moravians.
+I think we've talked a little bit about the Mauravians.
+We've mentioned the Mauravians.
 They were really like this.
 Do you know William Wilberforce?
 People know William Wilberforce in here?
 Reformationist from England.
 He ended slavery.

 He and a group of friends were these abolitionists, which is like people that advocate for freedom of somebody from slavery.
 And they were the ones in England, him and his friends, that over years of time lived a life like this and saw slavery abolished in England and then the rest of Europe.
-But most people don't know that Wilberforce was powerfully impacted by the Moravians.
+But most people don't know that Wilberforce was powerfully impacted by the Mauravians.

 that had a 100-year 24-7 prayer meeting.
-He had a run-in with the Moravians, and he got baptized in the Holy Spirit, and had powerful interactions with them that really initiated what him and his friends did.
-But no one remembers the Moravians, just like no one remembers this poor wise man.
+He had a run-in with the Mauravians, and he got baptized in the Holy Spirit, and had powerful interactions with them that really initiated what him and his friends did.
+But no one remembers the Mauravians, just like no one remembers this poor wise man.

-And John Wesley, he had a powerful encounter along with the Moravians.
+And John Wesley, he had a powerful encounter along with the Mauravians.
 He was on a ship at sea that they thought was going to get destroyed because there was a storm.
 And he goes down into the bottom of the boat, and there's a Moravian family just praying and worshiping the peace of God.
 And he's like, everyone else is freaking out.
 What are these people doing down here like nothing's happening?
 But then he realizes they're worshiping.

 And he ends up having a long couple days of conversation with them because he had gone to seminary school, all these different things.
 After talking to them, he realized he didn't even think he was saved.
-So he got born again with Moravians.
+So he got born again with Mauravians.
 And then he went back.
 And then obviously we see him having a huge impact both in England and the Americas, right?

-But it was the Moravians, again, that were the turning point for this guy.
-It was the words of wise people that were the Moravians that influenced the influencers.
+But it was the Mauravians, again, that were the turning point for this guy.
+It was the words of wise people that were the Mauravians that influenced the influencers.
 But they don't remember.
 And a lot of times this is what discipleship is like, right?
 Discipleship is about investing in a few and challenging them to invest in a few.
 And then those people challenged other people to invest in a few.

 Right.
 And then you have no idea like what impact a lot of times that's going to have, you know.
 And so I like and again, influence, you know, it's not a partiality thing of like we influencing is better and we're like the low key people or something.